FrankYang-17/RealUnify/README.md

 ### 📍 Stepwise Evaluation
 - **Understanding Ehances Generation (UEG) Tasks**
+  - For the UEG task, please use `UEG_step.json` as the dataset for evaluation.
+    - The prompts for prompt refine (understanding) are stored in the `new_prompt` field.
+Please save the response of model in the `response` field.
+  - After obtaining all the responses and saving the JSON file, please use `response` as the prompt for image generation.
+Please save the path to the generated image in the `generated_image` field.
+  - Please add the model names and their corresponding result JSON files to `task_json_list` in `eval/eval_generation.py`, and set the directory for saving the evaluation results as `RES_JSON_DIR`.
 - **Generation Enhances Understanding (GEU) Tasks**
+  - For the GEU task, please use `GEU_step.json` as the dataset for evaluation.
+    - The prompts for image manipulation (editing) are stored in the `edit_prompt` field.
+Please save the path to the generated image in the `edit_image` field.
+  - After obtaining all the edited images and saving the JSON file, please use `edit_image` as the input image for visual understanding.
+Please save the response of model in the `response` field.
+  - Please add the model names and their corresponding result JSON files to `task_json_list` in `eval/eval_understanding.py`.

 ## 💡 Representive Examples of Each Task